The Role of Glycogen in Strength Training

 Furthermore, consuming carbohydrates after a strength training session can help replenish glycogen stores and improve muscle recovery.
 Studies have shown that consuming carbohydrates after exercise can increase muscle glycogen synthesis and improve muscle recovery compared to consuming protein alone.

-In conclusion, glycogen is a critical energy source during strength training and plays a vital role in muscle growth and recovery.
+Glycogen is a critical energy source during strength training and plays a vital role in muscle growth and recovery.
 To maximize strength training performance and promote muscle growth, it is essential to maintain adequate glycogen stores through a balanced diet that includes carbohydrates.

 Previous